chrisdone/website/hakyll/posts/haskell-lisp-philosophy-difference.markdown

 tags: haskell, lisp
 ---

+**UPDATE 2020-08-03**: I no longer stand by the content in this post.
+I think the overall sentiment is marginally accurate; however, the details in the post are incorrect (as many have pointed out over the years).

+As as been pointed out, `remove-if-not`'s start/count parameters behave differently and cannot easily be separated out of the function, a design trade-off that I appreciate.

+As has been noted and pointed out, Clojure permits compositional style and laziness.
+I would also point out that laziness isn't exactly necessary for stream fusion (just purity will do), but it helps with ergonomics.

+I don't feel like pulling the article completely.
+It has made the rounds on HN/reddit for years.
+I feel good about just admitting that it's not very good.
+Feel free to read on, but take it with a grain of salt.

+---

 One difference in philosophy of Lisp (e.g. Common Lisp, Emacs Lisp) and Haskell is that the latter makes liberal use of many tiny functions that do one single task.
 This is known as _composability_,